Adam Svensson: Professional career

 In 2015 Svensson left college after his junior year to turn professional and play on the Canadian Tour, where he was runner-up twice, including losing a playoff to Drew Weaver at the PC Financial Open.
+He also played on the SwingThought Tour, winning three tournaments.
 He medaled at the Web.com Tour qualifying school in December 2015, giving him fully-exempt status for the 2016 season.
 He won his first Web.com Tour title in January 2018 at The Bahamas Great Abaco Classic and finished 14th on the regular-season money list to earn his PGA Tour card for the 2019 season.
 He lost his PGA Tour card after his rookie season, finishing 167th in the FedEx Cup standings.
 Back on the now-renamed Korn Ferry Tour, he won the Club Car Championship in March 2021.
 In August 2021, Svensson won the Nationwide Children's Hospital Championship as part of the Korn Ferry Tour Finals.
 While he had already secured a PGA Tour card for next season, the win improved Svensson's priority status for the PGA Tour in the 2021–22 season.

 In November 2022, Svensson won his first PGA Tour event at the RSM Classic, shooting a six-under 64 in the final round to beat Brian Harman, Callum Tarren and Sahith Theegala by two shots.